YouGov-Data/covid-19-tracker/README.md

 # Imperial College London YouGov Covid 19 Behaviour Tracker Data Hub
-31st March 2021: data collection will continue with the current set of countries until at least the end of June 2021.
+31st March 2021: data collection will continue with the current set of countries and fortnightly regularity until at least the end of June 2021.

 3rd March 2021: We have replaced Netherlands with the USA from this point onwards.